Westbrook breaks Robertson's NBA triple-double record

-ATLANTA (AP) — Russell Westbrook set the NBA record with his 182nd triple-double on Monday night, surpassing the mark set by Oscar Robertson in 1974.
+Westbrook got it done Monday night, hardly a surprise given that he's averaging a triple-double this season and this was his 36th, including seven in his last eight games.

+“I normally don’t like to pat myself on the back but tonight I will just because I’m so grateful for the ones before me and so blessed to the man above to allow me to go out and do it," Westbrook said.
+“I take this job very seriously and I’m super grateful for my teammates and coaches on my journey so far."

-The 32-year-old Westbrook, in his 13th season overall and his first with the Washington Wizards, reached the milestone when he grabbed his 10th rebound with 8:29 remaining in the game against the Atlanta Hawks.
-He finished with 28 points, 13 rebounds and 21 assists and missed a potential game-winning 3-pointer as the Wizards fell to the Hawks 125-124.
+The 32-year-old Westbrook, in his 13th season overall and his first with the Washington Wizards, completed his 182nd triple-double when he grabbed his 10th rebound with 8:29 remaining in the game against the Atlanta Hawks.
+He finished with 28 points, 13 rebounds and 21 assists and missed a potential game-winning 3-pointer as the Wizards lost 125-124.

+Although triple-doubles happen more frequently than in Robertson's era thanks to the pace of the contemporary NBA game, Westbrook has no peer for how routinely he fills the stat sheet.
+Magic Johnson is third all-time with 138 triple-doubles.
+Jason Kidd finished his career with 107, and LeBron James is the closest among active players with 99.

 Westbrook began the night averaging 11.5 assists, tops in the NBA and the only player in double digits.
 He ranked sixth in rebounds with 11.6 per game and was averaging 22 points.
-He has recorded a triple-double in each of Washington's last five games, three of them before the start of the fourth quarter.
+He has triple-doubles in five straight games, three of them before the start of the fourth quarter.

 Westbrook, the 2016-17 MVP and a nine-time All-Star, praised Robertson after he tied the record in Saturday’s overtime win at Indiana.
 He had 33 points, 19 rebounds and 15 assists, closing out the game with a blocked shot.